-We experienced declines in our revenue growth in recent years, including revenue growth rates of 3% from the fiscal year ended January 31, 2023 to the fiscal year ended January 31, 2024, and 4% from the fiscal year ended January 31, 2024 to the fiscal year ended January 31, 2025.
+We experienced declines in our revenue growth in recent years, including revenue growth rates of 3% from the fiscal year ended January 31, 2022 to the fiscal year ended January 31, 2023, 1% from the fiscal year ended January 31, 2023 to the fiscal year ended January 31, 2024, and 4% from the fiscal year ended January 31, 2024 to the fiscal year ended January 31, 2025.
 While total revenue increased by 4% from the fiscal year ended January 31, 2024 to the fiscal year ended January 31, 2025, this increase was inorganic due to our acquisition of Hearsay, and without this acquisition, our revenue would have otherwise declined 4% year-over-year in the same period.
 This decline is inclusive of the resulting absence of revenue from a large customer that did not renew their contract as of January 31, 2024.
 While our historical revenue growth rates are not indicative of future growth, we may not achieve revenue growth in future periods, or our growth rates may slow further or contract in future periods, despite any increase in revenue as a result of acquisitions.
 We may also not be successful integrating acquisitions, which could lead to further erosion of revenue growth if we cannot retain the customers acquired.
 You should not rely on our revenue for any prior quarterly or annual periods as an indication of our future revenue or revenue growth.
 While our recent decline in growth rate was largely attributable to the departure of a large customer, we may continue to experience declines as a result of a number of factors, including our ability to execute on our business strategy, our ability to compete effectively for customers and business partners, the impact of public health emergencies, such as the COVID-19 pandemic, geopolitical events and shifts such as regional conflicts that influence overall business activity, and other macroeconomic factors on our business, and other factors that are outside of our control.
-As we adjust our strategies to reflect the recent changes in our business, including transitioning a portion of our services business to various third-party service providers, this has and may con
+As we adjust our strategies to reflect the recent changes in our business, including transitioning a portion of our services business to various third-party service providers, this has and may continue to negatively impact our revenue growth rates.
+In addition, in June 2024, we initiated a substantial cost-cutting plan to reduce costs and increase our profitability, which could further limit our ability to grow organically and may even result in contraction of our revenue.
+If we are unable to maintain consistent revenue or revenue growth, our stock price could be volatile, and it could be difficult to achieve or maintain profitability.